dose should be determined by the physician, according to the

 abdomen.
 Use of injection sites should be rotated so that the same

-site is not used more than approximately once a month.
+site is not used more than approximately once a month in order to

 administered subcutaneously care should be taken when injecting